 - 31.1 A desktop review is a review of all the paper matter/evidence relating to the case and should be carried out in cases where Category B misconduct is found to have been upheld.
-This review should be carried out by the Head of Registry Services unless they have had previous involvement in the case, in such instances an equal or more senior member of staff shall complete the desktop review. - 31.2 Within 10 working days of being notified that a Desktop Review is required, the Student Misconduct Officer/Case Officer shall compile a summary report, to include all the evidence relied upon to reach the final determination.
-A copy of the report will be sent to the Head of Registry Services. - 31.3 The Head of Registry Services will then consider the report, evidence, appeal form and written representations within 10 workings days of receipt and; - i.
+This review should be carried out by the Director of Student Administration or Associate Director of Registry Services unless they have had previous involvement in the case, in such instances an equal or more senior member of staff shall complete the desktop review. - 31.2 Within 10 working days of being notified that a Desktop Review is required, the Conduct and Complaints Office shall compile a summary report, to include all the evidence relied upon to reach the final determination.
+A copy of the report will be sent to the Director of Student Administration or Associate Director of Registry Services. - 31.3 The Director of Student Administration or Associate Director of Registry Services will then consider the report, evidence, appeal form and written representations within 10 workings days of receipt and; - i.
 Dismiss the appeal, and confirm the findings/penalties previously made/imposed; or - ii.
 Allow the appeal, set aside the findings previously made and order a fresh hearing (of all or, part of the matter) by an alternative member of staff, or - iii.
-Allow the appeal, and vary or dismiss the penalty previously imposed. - 31.4 For the avoidance of doubt, where a Responding Student appeals against a penalty, the Head of Registry Services, may if the appeal is allowed, impose a penalty more or less severe than that originally imposed. - 31.5 The Head of Registry Services must notify the Responding Student of the outcome of the appeal and reasons for it in writing within ten working days of receipt of the Student Misconduct Officer Summary Report. - 31.6 The decision of the Head of Registry Services is final and there is no further opportunity for appeal against that decision within the university. - 31.7 A Responding Student who remains dissatisfied with the outcome of the desktop review may be entitled to complain to the Office of the Independent Adjudicator for Higher Education (OIA).
-The Academic Registrar will issue a Completion of Procedures letter at the close of the appeal stage to indicate that the Responding Student has exhausted the University's internal procedures.
+Allow the appeal, and vary or dismiss the penalty previously imposed. - 31.4 For the avoidance of doubt, where a Responding Student appeals against a penalty, the Director of Student Administration or Associate Director of Registry Services, may if the appeal is allowed, impose a penalty more or less severe than that originally imposed. - 31.5 The Director of Student Administration or Associate Director of Registry Services must notify the Responding Student of the outcome of the appeal and reasons for it in writing within ten working days of receipt of the Student Misconduct Officer Summary Report. - 31.6 The decision of the Director of Student Administration or Associate Director of Registry Services is final and there is no further opportunity for appeal against that decision within the university. - 31.7 A Responding Student who remains dissatisfied with the outcome of the desktop review may be entitled to complain to the Office of the Independent Adjudicator for Higher Education (OIA).
+The Conduct and Complaints Office will issue a Completion of Procedures letter at the close of the appeal stage to indicate that the Responding Student has exhausted the University's internal procedures.
 The letter will provide guidance on how to submit an appeal to the OIA.

-32. The conduct of an appeal in Category A Cases - Appeal Panel
+32 The conduct of an appeal in Category A cases - Appeal Panel